Down feathers leaking from a pillow can be annoying and frustrating.

 Take a moment, and look across the entire width of the pillow on both sides, then run your finger along the seams – this is the weakest part of the pillow, and usually where leaks occur.

 If you find any holes, either sew them up or patch them with some mending tape.

 Fluffing your down pillow, particularly right before you get into bed will also keep it from leaking.
-Giving your pillow a good fluff with move any down feathers that are in a position to leak out.
+Give your pillow a good fluff to move any down feathers that are ready and in position to leak out.

 Often times, the quill end of a feather will get stuck in the fabric of the outer cover, and will just need a bit of compression to fly out.
 A light fluff is enough to shake things up.

-Don’t just fluff your pillow tonight – fluff it often.
+Fluff your pillow tonight, but also fluff it often.
 It doesn’t have to be every single night, but try to fluff at least a few times per week.

 If you’re about to buy a new pillow

-If you’re shopping for a new pillow, and curious about how to avoid future down leaks, the key here is to look for a quality-made pillow like this 600 FP goose down pillow from Downlite.
+If you’re shopping for a new pillow, and curious about how to avoid future down leaks, the key here is to look for a quality-made pillow like these Chamber pillows from Downlite.

-What is a quality made pillow?
+What is a quality-made pillow, for example?
 And what are the features that you should look for?